-The three-day Requirements Analysis module addresses the techniques used to capture, validate and gain a complete understanding of requirements communicated at all stages of the system life cycle.
+The Requirements Analysis module addresses the techniques used to capture, validate and gain a complete understanding of requirements communicated at all stages of the system life cycle.
 The two-day Specification Writing module addresses in detail the conversion of individual requirements into effective requirements specifications.
 The course focuses on the structure and language of requirements specification.

-The three-day Requirements Analysis module provides highly effective tools for both the capture of requirements, and for validation of those requirements, in any scenario involving the receipt of requirements from one or more stakeholders who have a need.
+The Requirements Analysis module provides highly effective tools for both the capture of requirements, and for validation of those requirements, in any scenario involving the receipt of requirements from one or more stakeholders who have a need.
 A workshop approach is used extensively in this module, to maximize learning and practical application.
 Effectiveness of the techniques, collectively comprising a complete methodology, is independent of the domain of application, and independent of the specifics of the need.
 These techniques have been used with great success.

-The two-day Specification Writing module provides detailed instructions on the conversion of requirements into highly effective requirements specifications.
+The Specification Writing module provides detailed instructions on the conversion of requirements into highly effective requirements specifications.
 Issues of structure (organization of information) and the use of (English) language throughout a requirements specification are examined in considerable detail.
 Public domain specification standards are overviewed and compared.
 High quality templates/guides, with examples, are provided for the specification of systems, software, interfaces and services, respectively.
 The course is strongly activity-oriented throughout.
 The techniques of specification writing that are taught have been used to great effect in scenarios that include acquisition, supply, product definition (both hardware and software), enterprise internal projects, business analysis and diverse engineering projects, large and small.